Annual Unit Diversity, Equity, and Inclusiveness Self-Study Supportive Feedback

 and will reduce conversations with Human Resources later.

-"'There are no women in our field, and those who are available are in high demand
+"There are no women in our field, and those who are available are in high demand and

 Though women and minorities are scarce in some fields, it is rarely the case that there are none.
 In a study by Turner (in Diversifying the Faculty) the majority - 54% - of prestigious Ford Fellowship recipients (all of whom are minorities) were not aggressively pursued for faculty positions despite holding postdoctoral research appointments for up to six years.
 Only 11% of women/minority scholars were recruited by several institutions, thus the remaining 89% were not involved in any 'competitive bidding war.'"

-Finally, some may be concerned that outstanding diverse faculty will be recruited away from MSU for higher salary and start-up.
+- Finally, some may be concerned that outstanding diverse faculty will be recruited away from MSU for higher salary and start-up.
 This may be.
 After all, as Dr. Virginia Valian points out, "even when men and women start out with equal salaries, as is more and more the case, they become unequal over time."
-As such, it is important for faculty and administrators to constantly evaluate and push for merit and other raise opportunities.back to topics
+As such, it is important for faculty and administrators to constantly evaluate and push for merit and other raise opportunities.

-In addition to the sources provided in the bullet points below, the ADVANCE Project TRACS website has a number of other useful resources available, concerning recruitment and the hiring process:http://www.montana.edu/nsfadvance/resources.html
+- In addition, the ADVANCE Project TRACS website has a number of other useful resources available, concerning recruitment and the hiring process.

 This is certainly an important consideration and a reason that the College of Business, for example, recognizes that even with the necessity for diverse committees, they "take care not to over-burden female faculty with service assignments in the pursuit of female representation."
 To offer another example, the Department of Sociology and Anthropology works hard, "to make sure that we support the decision of female faculty when they need to say no to service commitments and help them balance these commitments in a way that meets both their needs and the needs of the department.
 We need to protect all junior faculty, but especially women and minority faculty, from being involved in too much service."